Revisiting black holes and their thermodynamics in Einstein-Kalb-Ramond gravity: Introduction

 A first subtlety concerns the treatment of the nonminimal coupling terms in the Lagrangian.
-In an initial exploratory work~\cite{Lessa:2019bgi}, it was proposed that, when the KR field acquires a nonzero VEV, the term $\gamma_2 B_{\mu\nu} B^{\mu\nu} R$ can be absorbed into the Einstein-Hilbert term via a suitable redefinition.
-While this argument captures part of the effect, it does not constitute a fully general treatment of the coupled system.
-Following the typical approach used in the literature to obtain exact solutions, choosing a specific component of the KR field to acquire a nonzero VEV, together with an appropriately selected potential, may render both its field strength $H_{\mu\nu\lambda}$ and the potential term $V$ vanishing.
-In this situation, if one further requires the absence of the $\gamma_{1} B^{\mu\lambda} B^{\nu}{}_{\lambda} R_{\mu\nu}$ term, the remaining nonvanishing part of the Lagrangian, namely $R + \gamma_{2} B_{\mu\nu} B^{\mu\nu} R$, can effectively be viewed as $\Phi R$.
-This structure may then be mapped back to GR in vacuum through a redefinition analogous to a conformal transformation.
-However, for $\gamma_1 \ne 0$, such a redefinition is not straightforward, and one cannot simply set $\gamma_2 = 0$ and discard this term during the solving procedure.
-Even when $\gamma_1 = 0$, the vacuum equivalence to GR should be examined carefully in contexts involving matter---for instance, in compact star settings---where such redefinitions may not work and lead to physically distinguishable deviations from GR.
+In an early study~\cite{Lessa:2019bgi}, it was argued that, when the KR field acquires a nonzero value, the term $\gamma_2 B^2 R$ can be absorbed into the Einstein-Hilbert term via a suitable redefinition.
+While this captures part of the effect, it does not provide a general treatment of the coupled system.
+For $\gamma_1 = 0$, the curvature part of the Lagrangian reduces to $\Phi R$ and can be mapped to GR in vacuum via a conformal-like redefinition.
+By contrast, for $\gamma_1 \ne 0$, the gauge symmetry is broken and such a mapping fails.
+Moreover, even in the $\gamma_1 = 0$ case, the vacuum equivalence does not generally persist in the presence of matter, e.g., in compact stars.

-A second subtlety arises from the fact that the equation of motion (EOM) of the KR field must be carefully verified during the solving procedure.
-Evidently, the EOM for the KR field $B_{\mu\nu}$ generally involves curvature terms and therefore imposes additional consistency conditions on the spacetime geometry, beyond those arising from the gravitational field equations alone.
-This contrasts with the situation in Einstein gravity minimally coupled to matter fields.
-As noted in the previous paragraph, in order to obtain exact solutions, earlier studies often adopted an approach in which certain preferred nonvanishing components---together with explicit functional forms---were assigned to the KR field.
-However, this practice can lead to configurations where the KR field EOM is not automatically satisfied, even though the gravitational field equations are solved.
-In addition, in several of those works the KR field EOM was not explicitly checked, which may render the corresponding conclusions incomplete or less robust.
+A second subtlety arises from the fact that the equation of motion (EOM) of the KR field must be carefully verified.
+Since it generally involves curvature terms, it introduces additional constraints beyond the gravitational field equations, unlike minimally coupled matter fields in GR.
+However, in order to obtain exact solutions, earlier studies often adopted an approach in which certain preferred nonvanishing components---together with explicit functional forms---were assigned to the KR field.
+This does not ensure that the KR field EOM is satisfied automatically, and in some cases it was not explicitly verified, potentially leading to incomplete conclusions.